 (Too tired to cook?
 Here are some ideas from MNN blogger Kimi Harris.)

-Judd Handler is author of "Living Healthy: 10 Steps to Looking Younger, Losing Weight and Feeling Great" and can be reached at CoachJudd@gmail.com.
+Judd Handler is author of "Living Healthy: 10 Steps to Looking Younger, Losing Weight and Feeling Great."
+He can be reached at CoachJudd@gmail.com.